jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-05e.md

 ---

 The traditional translation of shem as "name" has kept the tale unintelligible for generations.

-Why did the ancient residents of Babel—Babylonia—exert themselves to "make a name," why was the "name" to be placed upon "a tower whose top shall reach the heavens," and how could the "making of a name" counteract the effects of Mankind's scattering upon Earth?
+Why did the ancient residents of Babel—Babylonia—exert themselves to "make a name"?

+Why was the "name" to be placed on "a tower whose top shall reach the heavens"?

+How could the "making of a name" counteract the effects of Mankind's scattering upon Earth?

 If all that those people wanted was to make (as scholars explain) a "reputation" for themselves, why did this attempt upset the Lord so much?

 Why was the raising of a "name" deemed by the Deity to be a feat after which "anything which they shall scheme to do shall no longer be impossible for them"?

-The traditional explanations certainly are insufficient to clarify why the Lord found it necessary to call upon other unnamed deities to go down and put an end to this human attempt.
+The traditional explanations certainly are insufficient to clarify why the Lord found it necessary to call on other unnamed deities to go down and put an end to this human attempt.

 We believe that the answers to all these questions become plausible—even obvious—once we read "skyborne vehicle" rather than "name" for the word shem, which is the term employed in the original Hebrew text of the Bible.

 The story would then deal with the concern of Mankind that, as the people spread upon Earth, they would lose contact with one another.

 So they decided to build a "skyborne vehicle" and to erect a launch tower for such a vehicle so that they, too, could—like the goddess Ishtar, for example—fly in a mu "over all the peopled lands."

 A portion of the Babylonian text known as the Epic of Creation relates that the first "Gateway of the Gods" was constructed in Babylon by the gods themselves.

-The Anunnaki, the rank-and-file gods, were ordered to Construct the Gateway of the Gods…
-Let its brickwork be fashioned.
+The Anunnaki, the rank-and-file gods, were ordered to Construct the Gateway of the Gods… Let its brickwork be fashioned.
 Its shem shall be in the designated place.

-For two years, the Anunnaki toiled—"applied the implement … molded bricks"— until "they raised high the top of Eshagila" ("house of Great Gods") and "built the stage tower as high as High Heaven."
+For 2 years, the Anunnaki toiled—"applied the implement … molded bricks"— until "they raised high the top of Eshagila" ("house of Great Gods") and "built the stage tower as high as High Heaven."

 It was thus some cheek on the part of Mankind to establish its own launch tower on a site originally used for the purpose by the gods, for the name of the place—Babili—literally meant "Gateway of the Gods."

 Is there any other evidence to corroborate the biblical tale and our interpretation of it?

 The Babylonian historian-priest Berossus, who in the third century B.C. compiled a history of Mankind, reported that the "first inhabitants of the land, glorying in their own strength … undertook to raise a tower whose 'top' should reach the sky."

 But the tower was overturned by the gods and heavy winds, "and the gods introduced a diversity of tongues among men, who till that time had all spoken the same language."

 George Smith (The Chaldean Account of Genesis) found in the writings of the Greek historian Hestaeus a report that, in accordance with "olden traditions," the people who had escaped the Deluge came to Senaar in Babylonia but were driven away from there by a diversity of tongues.

-The historian Alexander Polyhistor (first century B.C.) wrote that all men formerly spoke the same language.
+The historian Alexander Polyhistor (1st century B.C.) wrote that all men formerly spoke the same language.
 Then some undertook to erect a large and lofty tower so that they might "climb up to heaven."
 But the chief god confounded their design by sending a whirlwind; each tribe was given a different language.

 "The city where it happened was Babylon."

 There is little doubt by now that the biblical tales, as well as the reports of the Greek historians of 2,000 years ago and of their predecessor Berossus, all stem from earlier—Sumerian—origins.
 A. H. Sayee (The Religion of the Babylonians) reported reading on a fragmentary tablet in the British Museum "the Babylonian version of the building of the Tower of Babel."

 In all instances, the attempt to reach the heavens and the ensuing confusion of tongues are basic elements of the version.
 There are other Sumerian texts that record the deliberate confusion of Man's tongue by an irate god.